 D. Edit or delete messages

 Unlike email, you can correct a typo if you spot a mistake after you send a message.
-You can also delete a message you’ve already sent so you can start over.
+You can also delete a message that you’ve already sent so that you can start over.

 Access the help menu from the top right of the main navigation bar to find additional resources.
-Get quick access to the Help Center, learn about keyboard shortcuts, and keep up with the latest from Slack.
+Get quick access to the Help Centre, learn about keyboard shortcuts and keep up with the latest from Slack.